-Angry and upset after a sudden breakup with her fiance, Grace Crawford seeks sanctuary at the remote home of her sister, Catherine.
-It becomes clear that Catherine is suffering from paranoid schizophrenia, much like their late mother, who had taken her own life.
-While coming to terms with this heavy realization, Grace also uncovers another terrible little secret that has her struggling to maintain her own sanity and ultimately scurrying to save herself and her family from further harm.
+After a devastating breakup with her fiancé (Brendan Sexton III), Grace Crawford (Amanda Markowitz) seeks sanctuary at a remote family home.
+Grace has a bizarre encounter with a mysterious stranger (Lin Shaye) before arriving at the house, which is now occupied by her sister, Catherine (Victoria Matlock).
+At first it’s a happy reunion, but soon it becomes clear that Catherine is suffering from paranoid schizophrenia, much like their late mother, who had taken her own life.
+While coming to terms with this realization, Grace uncovers a terrible secret about Catherine’s estranged daughter and begins questioning her own sanity.
+As the lines between reality and dreams are blurred and her sister’s behavior becomes increasingly erratic, Grace must desperately fight to save herself and her family before it’s too late.

 Meet the Cast